ai-forever/ru-gpts/README.md

 You can obtain this model [here](https://drive.google.com/file/d/12JkbnzSoQwJqanVP-zoLNnFX3e4HHyvY/view?usp=sharing).

 ## Details of pretraining ruGPT2Large
-Model was trained on 1024 context length with transformers by SberDevices team on 170Gb data on 64 GPUs 3 weeks.
+Model was trained on 1024 context length with transformers by [SberDevices](https://sberdevices.ru/) team on 80B tokens around 3 epoch.
+After that model was finetuned on 2048 context.

+Total training time took around 16 days on 64 GPUs.

 You can obtain this model [here](https://drive.google.com/file/d/1r65MwU0arie8NggxpSmc_3Ja5ldRNS70/view?usp=sharing)

 ## Details of pretraining ruGPTMedium2048
-Model was trained on 1024 context length with transformers by SberDevices team on 170Gb data on 64 GPUs 3 weeks.
+Model was trained on 1024 context length with transformers by [SberDevices](https://sberdevices.ru/) team on 170Gb data on 64 GPUs 3 weeks.

 You can obtain this model [here](https://drive.google.com/file/d/1GsTOqAOPKFfL8fu5Beag6_u8NcdtI3AA/view?usp=sharing)